seanlhodges/RStudioConnectInstallDoc/RStudioConnect.md

 sudo apt-get install gdebi-core
 ```

+**The instructions below relate to the installation of the 45 day trial version of RStudio Connect.
+Production version instructions are provided elsewhere**
 You should have a `.deb` installer for RStudio Connect.
 It can be downloaded from the RStudio website (the link is provided by email when you register for the download).
 If you only have a link to this file, you can use `wget` to download the file to the current directory.

 ```console